rontav/wouso-new/README.md

 * show question options on click
 * display tags in qotd list
 * filter qotd list by tag
-* add timer option
-	* option for custom time
-	* option for auto for submission (mark as wrong?)
 * flag question after answer is shown
 * accept questions proposed by users
 * optimise day mark in datepicker for single month